IanWE/AsSeasonChanges-code/README.md

 ## 🚀 Core Algorithm
 If you are primarily interested in the **G-MoE** implementation, please refer to:
-* `core/moe/moe.py`: Core MoE logic.
+* `core/moe/moe.py`: Core MoE architecture.
-* `core/nn.py`: Neural network architectures and G-MoE integration.
+* `core/nn.py`: Neural network architectures and G-MoE training settings.

 ---